FinnSchmidt01/latent_space_model/README.md

 - For training a latent model, use the `zig_model` and set `latent = True` in the `ZIGEncoder` class.
 Further, use `loss_function=ZIGLoss` in the standard trainer function.
 To adjust the latent dimension $$k$$ change `output_dim=12`, by default $$k=12$$.

-- For training a latent model, where the mapping of the latent feature vectors is determined based on cortical positions, additionally set `position_features = position_mlp` in the ZIGEncoder class.
+- For training a latent model, where the mapping of the latent feature vectors is determined based on cortical positions, additionally set `position_features = position_mlp` in the ZIGEncoder class and adjust the `position_mlp` dictionary if needed.